quicwg/base-drafts/draft-ietf-quic-http.md

 processing between values.
 Unsupported parameters MUST be ignored.

-Once all values have been processed, if the REQUEST_ACK flag was set, the recipient MUST immediately emit the following:
+Once all values have been processed, if the REQUEST_ACK flag was set, the recipient MUST emit the following frames:

- - On the connection control stream, a SETTINGS_ACK frame listing the identifiers whose values were understood and applied.
-(If none of the values were understood, the SETTINGS_ACK frame will be empty, but MUST still be sent.)
+ - On the connection control stream, a SETTINGS_ACK frame ({{frame-settings-ack}}) listing the identifiers whose values were not understood.

  - On each request control stream which is not in the "half-closed (local)" or "closed" state, an empty SETTINGS_ACK frame.